 The WRDSB receives funding through the Core Education Funding and Responsive Education Programs funding from the Government of Ontario.
 This is based on the average daily enrollment of students to support costs.
 Most of our funding is from provincial grants.
 The WRDSB also acquires revenue from fees it collects from International Students, through its Extended Day Programs, and School Generated Funds (school trips, fundraising etc.).
 As a growing board, our enrollment has increased by almost 1,500 students since 2017-18.

-The Ontario government directs how most of the WRDSB funding can be spent.
-The majority of WRDSB funding is spent on operational costs, including salaries, benefits (which are largely determined by collective agreements), supplies and services to support student learning.
-In alignment with our Strategic Directions, WRDSB prioritizes spending in areas that support student achievement and well-being.
-There are additional costs, including student transportation, administration and maintenance and facility improvements.
+The Ontario government directs how most of the WRDSB’s funding can be spent.
+The majority of WRDSB funding is spent on instructional costs, including salaries, benefits (which are largely determined by collective agreements), supplies and services to support student learning.
+Additional costs for things like student transportation, building maintenance and improvements, and administration are also supported through provincial funding.
+In alignment with our Strategic Plan, the WRDSB prioritizes spending in areas that support student achievement and well-being.

 The Education Act requires that school boards approve a balanced budget, unless the deficit can be covered by accumulated surplus (reserves) from the prior year and is less than 1% of operating revenue from the Ministry of Education.
 Otherwise, the board must obtain approval of the Minister before final approval of the budget.
 A detailed plan must be provided to the provincial government outlining how the deficit will be eliminated.